 What Do You Understand by the House Sitting Agreement?

-- Since it’s a written agreement, then the possibility of any party breaking the rules are minimal.
+- Since it’s a written agreement, then the possibility of any party breaking the rules is minimal.

 - It gives the property owner peace of mind knowing that their property is in the right hand.

 - The agreement provides both parties to reach a mutual understanding that favors both of them.

 - The deal protects the property from being used for any illegal activities.

 What are the Critical Things to Tell your House Sitter?

 Since you are more familiar with your property, it is essential to also prep your house sitter before leaving.
 This will help prevent miscommunication, save time, reduce stress, and make everyone’s experience more enjoyable.